Last updated: 15 November 2024

 Early help means getting in early with families to identify and address problems before they escalate.
 It is a responsibility shared by all the agencies who work with families.
 The shared responsibility means a wide range of different approaches are undertaken across a workforce that extends far beyond the local authority’s Early Help services.

-Read the statutory guidance - Working Together to Safeguard Children on GOV.UK.
+Read the statutory Working Together to Safeguard Children Guidance on GOV.UK.

 Across the partnership, early years services, schools and education settings have consistent and meaningful contact with families through the life course of children and young people.